Are you planning to visit Yellowstone in winter this year?

 In fact, most trails in the park are groomed for snowshoeing and it is a popular thing to do in Yellowstone, so you will definitely see others doing it.

-Many of the thermal areas, such as the Upper Geyser Basin and the areas in the vicinity of Old Faithful are fantastic to visit in snowshoes.
+Many of the thermal areas, such as the Upper Geyser Basin and the areas in the vicinity of Old Faithful are amazing to visit in snowshoes.

 If you’re a beginner, the following trails are fantastic options for snowshoeing in Yellowstone: Old Canyon Bridge Ski Trail (1 mile), Upper Terrace Loop (1.5 miles), Bannock Ski Trail (2 miles), Tower Fall Ski Trail (5 miles), Black Sand Basin Ski Trail (4 miles), and Observation Point Loop Snowshoe Trail (2 miles).